Personal Terms

 Protection when using Pay With Revolut

 Pay with Revolut is a service we offer businesses to allow you to pay them directly from your Revolut account, without any frustrating card details.
-However, we want Pay with Revolut to work for you as well as for businesses.
-So we have created a Buyer Protection Policy which applies when you make an eligible purchase using Pay with Revolut.
+We have created a Buyer Protection Policy which applies when you make an eligible purchase using Pay with Revolut.

-It's easy to send money to your or someone else's bank account.
-You can make a one-off payment or set up a recurring payment.
+You can send money to your or someone else's bank account.
+You can make a one-off transfer / payment or set up a recurring transfer / payment.
 Just enter the required information (bank name, recipient’s name, account number, etc.) of the account you’re sending money to in the Revolut app and follow the prompts.
-We may need to ask for other information as well.
+We may also need to ask for other information where necessary.

 Using your Revolut Card